addiittiii/Auditory_Awareness/research_assessment.md

     4. Organizes setup chunks sensibly

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: generally suggested to put all setup chunks at the very top of your doc (right below the YAML) rather than right before the first "real" chunk

 24. Render publication-quality tables, figures, and images from code chunks